 Vestibular Exercises for Early Intervention with Visual Motor Coordination

 If you’re concerned about your child’s visual motor skill development, here are some ideas to help you stimulate his or her vestibular system.
 Please use caution for safety with any of these ideas and monitor your child for their reaction to the movement.
 Some children love movement, while others may be very sensitive and want minimal movement.
 Watch for your child’s response to determine how to proceed.
 Start slowly and remember that more is not always better.
-The age ranges are suggestions because many of these exercises may be used with different age groups.
+The age ranges are suggestions, as many of these exercises may be used with different age groups.

 Vestibular Exercises for Infants Age 0-6 months